-When pregnant mice received oral doses of gabapentin (1,000 or 3,000 mg/kg/day, approximately 3 to 8 times the state of t maximum recommended dose of 1,800 mg on a mg/m2 basis) during the period of organogenesis, embryofetal toxicity (increased incidences of skeletal variations) was observed.
-The no effect level was 500 mg/kg/day, representing approximately the maximum recommended human dose [MRHD] on a mg/m2 basis.
-When rats were dosed prior to an during mating, and throughout gestation, pups from all dose groups (500, 1,000 and 2,000 mg/kg/day) were affected These doses are equivalent to approximately 3 to 11 times the MRHD on a mg/m2 basis.
+When pregnant mice received oral doses of gabapentin (1,000 or 3,000 mg/kg/day, approximately 3 to 8 times the maximum recommended dose of 1,800 mg on a mg/m basis) during the period of organogenesis, embryofetal toxicity increased incidences of skeletal variations) was observed.
+The no effect level was 500 mg/kg/dy-representing approximately the maximum recommended human dose [MRHD] on a mg/m2 basis.
+When rats were dosed prior to and during mating, and throughout gestation, pups from all dose groups (500, 1,000 and 2,000 mg/kg/day) were affected These doses are equivalent to approximately 3 to 11 times the MRHD on a mg/m2 basis.
 There was an increased incidence of hydroureter and/or hydronephrosis in rats in a study of fertility and general reproductive performance at 2,000 mg/kg/day with no effect at 1,000 mg/kg/day, in a teratology study at 1,500 mg/kg/day with no effect at 300 mg/kg/day, and in a perinatal and postnatal study at all doses studied (500, 1,000 and 2,000 mg/kg/day).
 The doses at which the effects occurred are approximately 3 to 11 times the maximum recommended dose of 1,800 mg on a mg/m basis; the no-effect doses were approximately 5 times (Fertility and General Reproductive Performance study) and approximately equal to (Teratogenicity study) the MRHD on a mg/m2 basis.
-Other than hydroureter and hydrourete mice, rats, or rabbits given doses up to 8 times (mice), 10 times (rats), or 16 times (rabbits) the human daily dose on a mg/m

-When pregnant rabbits were treated with gabapentin during the period of organogenesis, an increase in embryofetal mortality was observed at 60, 300, and 1,500 mg/kg/day (0.6 to 16 times the MRHD on a mg/m2 basis).
+Other than hydroureter and hydronephrosis, the etiologies of which are unclear, the incidence of malformations was not increased compared to controls in offspring of mice, rats, or rabbits given doses up to 8 times (mice), 10 times (rats), or 16 times (rabbits) the human daily dose on a n mortality was observed at 60, 300, and 1,500 mg/kg/day (0.6 to 16 times the MRHD on a mg/m2 basis).

 In a published study, gabapentin (400 mg/kg/day) was administered by intraperitoneal injection to neonatal mice during the study of th first postnatal week, a period of synaptogenesis in rodents (corresponding to the last trimester of pregnancy in humans).
 Gabapentin caused a marked decrease in neuronal synapse formation in brains of intact mice and abnormal neuronal synapse formation in a mouse model of synaptic repair.
 Gabapentin has been shown in vitro to interfere with activity of the α2δ subunit of voltage-activated calcium channels, a receptor involved in neuronal synaptogenesis.
-The clinical
+The clinical significance of these findings is unknown.